 It is factual information that helps the reader reach a conclusion and form an opinion about something.
-Evidence is given in research work or is quoted in essays and thesis statements but is paraphrased by the writer.
+Evidence is given in research work, or is quoted in essays and thesis statements, but is paraphrased by the writer.
 If it is given as it is, then it is quoted properly within quotation marks.

-Evidence Examples in Literature
+Examples of Evidence in Literature

 “I talk about how I did not plant the seeds too deeply, how it was the fault of the earth, our land, our town.
 I even think now that the land of the entire country was hostile to marigolds that year.
 This soil is bad for certain kinds of flowers.
 Certain seeds it will not nurture, certain fruit it will not bear, and when the land kills of its own volition, we acquiesce and say the victim had no right to live.”
-(206)

 McBride supports his arguments and understanding of a mother as an individual who keeps moving in her life and does not stop to think about what is happening and why something is happening.
 Since the movement offers a solution, which though temporary, preserves her sanity.

-An effective use of evidence in a quotation
+An effective use of evidence in a quotation:

 “Today, Americans are too self-centered.
 Even our families don’t matter as much anymore as they once did.
 Other people and activities take precedence.
 In fact, the evidence shows that most American families no longer eat together, preferring instead to eat on the go while rushing to the next appointment (Gleick 148).
 Sit-down meals are time to share and connect with others; however, that connection has become less valued, as families begin to prize individual activities over shared time, promoting self-centeredness over group identity.”
-(Anonymous)

-This is a best example of evidence, since the evidence is effectively incorporated into the text, as the author makes the link between her claim (question) and the evidence (logic) which is powerful.
+This is a best example of evidence, since the evidence is effectively incorporated into the text, as the author makes the link between her claim (question) and the evidence (logic), which is powerful.

 Function of Evidence

-When writing something about literature or writing about a particular text, a writer needs to strengthen his discussion by providing powerful answers from the text as evidence of the questions he raises.
+When writing something about literature, or writing about a particular text, a writer needs to strengthen his discussion by providing powerful answers from the text as evidence of the questions he raises.
 It is not enough to just simply drop in quotations around the text and expect their relevance and importance of his arguments to be self-evident.